(Ask to see private professional "Toy Design" portfolio for projects not disclosed to public yet)

 Final Drawings

-There are more phases that happen between the "Brainstorming" and "Final Drawing" phase, but in summary, lots more sketches go back-and-forth between the team until a single design is selected.
+There are plenty of phases that happen between the "Brainstorming" and "Final Drawings" phase, but to keep it simple, lots more sketches of varying detail go back-and-forth between the team until a single design is selected.

-Just like the fully colored and rendered illustrations pictured below, drawings of other designs may also be finished to this extent depending on how many of the designs the team is interested in moving forward with.
-I created fully colored illustrations like this for one other concept that cannot be shown as of now.
+Just like the fully colored and rendered illustrations pictured below, drawings of other concepts may also be finished to this extent, depending on how many the team is interested in moving forward with.
+I created detailed illustrations like these for one other concept that cannot be shown as of now.

 During this final phase of the design process, the chosen design is illustrated to the fullest extent, including drawings to show scale and play features.
-The drawings are critiqued and adjusted accordingly.
+The drawings are then critiqued and adjusted accordingly through several sessions.